 Here are answers to common questions educators have about teaching nutrition.

-Family involvement is key to reinforcing healthy habits.
+A: Family involvement is key to reinforcing healthy habits.
 Send home a weekly newsletter with the "food of the week" and a simple recipe.
-Invite parents to share a healthy family recipe for your classroom cookbook or to talk about foods from their culture.
+Invite families to share a healthy family recipe for your classroom cookbook or to talk about foods from their culture.

 Plan your nutrition curriculum with ease